-The following negative economic impacts are also foreseen from the proposed Nwamitwa dam and the associated GLeWaP infrastructure:
+The following negative economic impacts are also foreseen from the proposed Nwamitwa Dam and the associated GLeWaP infrastructure:

-- Loss of land, improvements and resources: A total of 3,864 ha of land will be lost due to inundation by the proposed Nwamitwa dam with a total of 14,138 m2 buildings.
-The estimated compensation value of which amounts to R 163,787,584.
-The estimated land lost as part of the GLeWaP infrastructure which is not within existing servitudes is 350.6 ha with an estimated compensation value of R6,388,800. - Loss of employment and income: 2 129 jobs of farm labourers (many of which are seasonal) per annum could be affected for the duration of the time that it takes for the orchards to be re-established (should the affected farmers decide to develop new citrus orchards to make up for those inundated by the proposed Nwamitwa dam).
-This means a estimated loss of income of approximately R15,518,520 per annum over three years.

-- Change of movement patterns and potential associated increase in transport costs. - Change in property values.
+- Loss of land, improvements and resources: A total of up to 3 864 ha of land will be lost due to inundation by the proposed Nwamitwa dam with a total of 14 138 m2 buildings.
+The estimated compensation value of which amounts to R 163 787 584.
+The estimated land lost as part of the GLeWaP infrastructure which is not within existing servitudes is 350.6 ha with an estimated compensation value of R6 388 800. - Loss of employment and income: 2 129 jobs of farm labourers (many of which are seasonal) per annum will be affected for the duration of the time that it takes for the orchards to be re-established (should the affected farmers decide to develop new citrus orchards to make up for those inundated by the proposed Nwamitwa dam).
+This means an estimated loss of income of approximately R15 518 520 per annum. - Change of movement patterns and associated increase in transport costs. - Change in property values.